veropetit/PHYS633-F2024/Book/L04andL05-Polytropes/README.md

 We need to find a relation between two of these quantities.
 The ideal gas law is a relation between $P$ and $\rho$ (called an "equation of state", but it introduced another unknown $T(r)$.
 To find $T(r)$ we will have to talk about energy transport (later on).

+Micro-objective:
+* I can explain why we need to introduce an “equation of state” to be able to solve the structure of a star.
+* I can explain why using the “ideal gas law” is not the final solution, and how using a “polytropic” equation of state can be used right now as an approximation.
+---

 But for know, we can use some useful *polytropic equation of state* where the pressure only depends on the density to a certain power such that

 $$P(r) = K\rho(r)^{\frac{n+1}{n}}$$